Dancing House: Structure

 The style is known as deconstructivist ("new-baroque" to the designers) architecture due to its unusual shape.
 The "dancing" shape is supported by 99 concrete panels, each a different shape and dimension.
-On the top of the building is a large twisted structure of metal nicknamed Mary.
+On the top of the building is a large twisted structure of metal nicknamed Medusa.

 In the middle of a square of buildings from the eighteenth and nineteenth century, the Dancing House has two main parts.
 The first is a glass tower that narrows at half its height and is supported by curved pillars; the second runs parallel to the river and is characterized by undulating mouldings and unaligned windows.

 Dancers Fred Astaire and Ginger Rogers are represented in the structure.
 A tower made of rock is used to represent Fred.
 This tower also includes a metal head.
 A tower made of glass is used to represent Ginger.

 This design was driven mainly by aesthetic considerations: aligned windows would make evident that the building has two more floors, although it is the same height as the two adjacent nineteenth century buildings.
 The windows have protruding frames, such as those of paintings, as the designer intended for them to have a three-dimensional effect.
 The winding mouldings on the façade also serve to confuse perspective and diminish contrast with the surrounding buildings.

 Interior

-The Czech-British architect, Eva Jiřičná, designed most of the interior.
+The Czech-British architect Eva Jiřičná designed most of the interior.
 The building is 9 floors tall and consists of two floors underground.
 The layout of each of the floors varies due to the asymmetric shape of the building, causing the rooms inside to also be asymmetric.
 The commercial areas of the building are in the lobby and the first floor.
 The six floors above are used primarily as office spaces.
 The ninth floor housed a restaurant.
 Since the building takes a slim shape, and the building is split into two parts vertically, the office space is limited.
 To make the most of the space, architect Jiřičná used design elements common in ships and incorporated small hallways into the interior of the building.
 The total interior of the building is 3,796 sqm.

-In 2016, over a course of five months, two floors of the building were renovated into a 21-room hotel by Luxury Suites s.r.o.
-The hotel also has apartments available in each of the tower named after Fred and Ginger.
-The Ginger & Fred Restaurant now operates on the seventh floor.
-There is now a glass bar on the eighth floor.
-There is also now an art gallery in the building.
+In 2016, over the course of five months, two floors of the building were renovated and converted into a 21-room hotel by Luxury Suites s.r.o.
+The hotel also has apartments available in each of the towers named after Fred and Ginger.
+The Ginger & Fred Restaurant now operates on the seventh floor, and there is now a glass bar on the eighth floor and an art gallery in the building.